Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </wpt>
 ```

-The `<metadata>` section provides all of the information for the pushpins and paddles within the single `icon` style:
+The `<metadata>` section provides all of the information for the pushpins and paddles within a single `icon` style:

 ```xml
 <metadata>